 6. Picnics in the Adirondacks.
 From small sandwich style take-out restaurants to sit-down meals, eating in the Adirondacks will leave you full and happy.
 One of my favorite places is Casara's off of Route 3 in Plattsburgh.
 It's about 25 minutes from the Route 9N cut-off in Plattsburgh.
 You order your sandwich the way you like it and add chips, homemade cookies, salads, or soup to the order.
 Take it to go on your peeping outing and eat it along the way or find a place to pull off for a picnic.

 Cedar Run, on the corner of Hwy 73 and Route 9N in Keene, NY is another fun way to enjoy the great food int he Adirondacks.
 They have two sections to this restaurant; a take and go section with pre-made dinners and sandwiches or a dine-in area.
 They even have a peanut and butter jelly sandwich for the picky eaters.
+Further up Route 9N in Lake Placid, there is a Subway, Mcdonald's and our favorite lunch sandwich Charlie's.
+It's right on main street and offers BLT's, Ruben's, kid's meals, and deli sandwiches.
+They have an extensive menu, including taco salad and a separate dinner menu for a more formal evening dinner.

 There are several fun cabins and lodge style hotels in the area, including, a fantastic clean stylish Marriott in the area.
 Even if the Adirondacks are not in your fall plans this year, remember to get and see those fall leaves and enjoy the cooler temperatures!
 There is always next year!